dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/9-announcements-and-alerts-how-to-test/README.md

 To test:
 1. Activate the pop-up.
-2. Obsere whether the screen reader announced there was a pop-up.
+2. Observe whether the screen reader announced there was a pop-up.
 3. Make sure all the content in the pop-up can be accessed via the screen reader and that it is not reading the page behind it.